-- d) All exemptions, rebates and reductions are subject to an amount determined by a resolution of Council at its annual budget. - e) No category of owner shall qualify for multiple rebates except for Senior citizens, Disability Grantees, Child Headed Households and Medically Boarded persons.
+The Municipality grants Exemptions, Rebates and Reductions, on categories of owners, based on local conditions and circumstances.
+No category of owner shall qualify for multiple rebates except for Senior citizens, Disability Grantees, Child Headed Households and Medically Boarded persons.

 7.1 RESIDENTIAL PROPERTY